jit06/retroarch_fbdev_c1/README.md

 - libretro launcher for amiberry so Amiga games (lha) can be started throught retroarch

 # important things to note
-- there is no user except root, password is the default one : odroid
+- there is no else user than root, password is the default one : odroid
 - uhs is enabled by default.
 Change it if your SDcard is not compatible (boot.ini)
 - Copy your roms and bios in /root/RetroPie or change retroarch settings or mount any usbkey or sdcard to /root/Retropie
 - enable wpa_supplicant if you need wifi : systemctl enable wpa_supplicant
-- Retroarch : use online updater to update all but cores before doing anything else
+- Amiga emulator (amiberry) is configured to use .lha games (whdload)

 # Todo
 - themes retroarch